Navigating The Car Accident Insurance Claims Process

 The Legal Edge: When to Hire a Knoxville Car Accident Lawyer

-You should consider hiring our car accident attorney when injuries require medical care, hospitalization, surgery, or long-term therapy.
+You should consider hiring a lawyer when injuries require medical care, hospitalization, surgery, or long-term therapy.
 You may face high medical bills, vehicle repairs, lost wages, or future expenses.
-We at Knoxville Car Accident Lawyer have seen these hidden damages first hand, and we know insurance companies may underpay or deny claims.
+We at Knoxville Car Accident Lawyer have seen these hidden damages firsthand, and our lawyer understands how insurance companies may underpay or deny claims.

 Fault Is Disputed or Complex

 If you are not sure who caused the accident, or the other driver’s insurance company disputes fault, the situation can become difficult.
-Fault decisions affect your ability to recover.
-Tennessee uses modified comparative negligence, where you cannot recover if you are 50 percent or more at fault.
-We work to gather evidence, police reports, witness statements, and expert opinions to prove who is responsible.
+Fault decisions can directly affect your ability to recover compensation.
+A lawyer works to gather evidence, police reports, witness statements, and expert opinions to help prove responsibility and support your claim.

 The Other Driver’s Insurance Company Contacts You

-An insurance adjuster may call and ask for a recorded statement.
-They may seem helpful.
+An adjuster may call and ask for a recorded statement.
+They may seem helpful, but their goal is often to protect the company.
 They may also push you into a quick, low settlement.
-This initial offer may not cover total costs of medical care, repairs, and lost income.
-We can speak to that adjuster for you, protect your rights, and stop you from accepting a lowball offer.
+This initial offer may not cover the total costs of medical care, repairs, and lost income.
+A lawyer from our firm can speak to the adjuster for you, protect your rights, and help prevent you from accepting a lowball offer.

 The At-Fault Driver Is Uninsured or Underinsured

-If the other driver lacks insurance or does not have enough coverage, your only option may be to use your own uninsured or underinsured motorist coverage in your policy.
-This claim often involves delays and resistance from your own insurer.
-We guide you through UM/UIM claims and push for full payment.
+If the other driver lacks insurance or does not have enough coverage, you may need to rely on your own uninsured or underinsured motorist coverage.
+These claims often involve delays and resistance from the insurance company.
+A lawyer can guide you through the UM/UIM process and fight for full payment under your policy.

-Tennessee law gives you only one year to file a personal injury lawsuit after a car accident.
+The law gives you only one year to file a personal injury lawsuit after a car accident.
 Evidence such as skid marks, vehicle damage, roadway photos, or witness memories can disappear quickly.
-We move fast to preserve evidence and file any necessary court papers on time.
+A lawyer from our team will move fast to preserve evidence and file any necessary court papers on time.

 You Want a Better Settlement or Trial Representation